arobrien/nbchrome/README.md

 A lightweight viewer for Jupyter Notebooks as a Chrome Extension.
 This project differentiates from Jupyter Notebook Viewer by not requiring any server process.

-**Note: This is currently at the proof of concept stage.
+**Note: This project is currently at the proof-of-concept phase and some functionality may be missing.
-In particular, functionality is missing and potential copyright issues may have not been addressed.
 I would appreciate pull requests or git issues.**

 - The plugin will intercept any *.ipynb file read using the file:// protocol - ie. it will not